20 African Horse Breeds

 Basotho Pony is a mountain-bred, ridgeless horse that originated in Lesotho.
 It is known for its bravery and intelligence, as well as its speed and endurance on rocky terrain.

 The Basotho Pony has a height of about 12 hands (48 inches) at full maturity.
-The primary coat color is chestnut brown with white stripes down its legs and spine.
+The primary coat is chestnut brown with white stripes down its legs and spine.

 Meanwhile, Its head is usually black or dark brown, and its mane and tail are long and thick.
-Its eyes are large, round, bright, and alert; they are set far apart to give it excellent peripheral vision.

 13. Western Sudan Pony

 It is a sturdy, hardy animal that has adapted to survive in harsh climatic conditions and sparse rangeland, initially bred by nomadic tribes.
-They are now kept mainly as working horses on farms or used as trekking or recreational mounts.

 Also, they are crossed with other breeds to produce mules as pack animals.
 They have a reputation for being good-natured and easy keepers.

-14. Ardennais
+14. Ardennes

-The Ardennais is a heavy horse that stands between 16 hands and 17 hands high.
 These horses are muscular with long legs, a deep chest, broad shoulders, and well-muscled hindquarters, giving them great power as pullers.

-Similarly, their heads are relatively small, have wide nostrils, and have strong jaws.
+Similarly, their heads are relatively small, with wide nostrils and strong jaws.
 Their manes and tails tend to be thick, wavy, or curly.
-The coat color can be gray, bay with black points, or brown roan with lighter moments.

 English breeders developed the African horse breed in South Africa, and today is considered one of South Africa’s most prestigious sports horses.

-Moreover, they are generally 15 hands high with a strong body and powerful hindquarters.
 Their head is well-proportioned with large eyes, ears set on high, and a straight profile.

 16. The Zulu Pony